hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats]-Pearl's approach to causality.md

 ## Minimality and Stability

+The assumptions above are still not enough to identify the causal structure underlying an observed distribution.
 Let's work with an example.
 Suppose there are three observable variables: the outcomes of two coin tosses $C_1$ and $C_2$, and the potential sounding of a bell $B$.
 As observers, all we have is the joint distribution.
 The process underlying the variables is that the coins were tossed independently and fairly, and in the case that both landed heads-up, the gong was sounded.

 (observation table) (correct structure)